yesidc/MLinPractice/Documentation.md

 ### Unit Test of the Data Set:

-After performing the pre processing steps, unit check has been performed to make sure our preprocessing steps in the pipeline is working as desired.
+After performing the pre processing steps, unit check has been performed to make sure our preprocessing steps in the pipeline are working as desired.

 <img src="images/uni_test_preprocessing.PNG" alt="drawing" width="60%"  style="float:right"/>